How Does Medical Gap Cover Work?

 There is certainly a need for medical gap cover in South Africa.
 Before you think of downgrading your medical scheme option and taking out more affordable gap cover, speak to a financial advisor.
 Do not get a shock when next you have large medical costs to pay.

-To get a FREE medical gap cover quote, complete and send the form on this page
+To request a medical gap cover quote, complete and send the form on this page

 All info was correct at time of publishing